Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: A RSW result for effective resistances

 For each $i\in\{1,\dots,7\}$, consider the following collections of paths: First, let $\mathcal P_i$ be the set of all paths in~$S_i$ that cross~$S_i$ left to right (with only the initial and terminal point visiting the left and right boundaries of~$S_i$).
 Then (referring to parts of the boundary as if~$S_i$ were the square~$B(N)$), let~$\mathcal P_i'$ be the collection of paths that connects the bottom of the square to the $[-N,-\alpha_N]$ portion of the top boundary, and let $\mathcal P_i''$ be the path between the bottom of the square to the $[\alpha_N,N]$ portion of the top boundary.
 The key point (implied by the fact that $\alpha_N = \lfloor N/2\rfloor$) is now that, for any choice of paths $P_i\in\mathcal P_i$, $P_i'\in\mathcal P_i'$ and $P_i''\in\mathcal P_i''$ and any $i=1,\dots,7$, the graph union of the triplet of paths $(P_i,P_i',P_i'')$ is connected and, for each $i=1,\dots,6$, the graph union of $(P_i,P_i',P_i'')$ is connected to the graph union of $(P_{i+1},P_{i+1}',P_{i+1}'')$; see Fig.~\ref{fig6}.

 It follows that the graph union of the seven triplets of paths contains a left-to-right crossing of the rectangle~$S$ and, by Lemma~\ref{lem:series_law}, we thus get

-In light of the definition \eqref{E:5.16} (and, for simplicity of computation, restricting~$\mathcal P_i$ to paths that terminate only at the top $[\alpha_N,N]$ portion of the right boundary), \eqref{E:5.33} and the FKG inequality now give \eqref{E:5.32} with $C_3:=21C_3'$ and $c_0:=10^{-63}$. \end{proof}
+In light of the definition \eqref{E:5.16} (and, for simplicity of computation, restricting~$\mathcal P_i$ to paths that terminate only at the top $[\alpha_N,N]$ portion of the right boundary), \eqref{E:5.33} and the FKG inequality now give \eqref{E:5.32} with $C_3:=21C_3'$ and $c_0:=10^{-63}$. \end{proofsect}